 - Baker and McKenzie

 Baker and McKenzie is an international firm founded by Russell Baker and John McKenzie in 1949 and is headquartered in Chicago with offices spanning across every continent, with 77 offices accommodating more than 12,000 employees.
-Baker and McKenzie is a multifaceted firm but is mostly specialised in its cross-border works and in tax practice.
-The firm's expertise also includes capital markets, antitrust, international commercial and trade, employment, intellectual property, M&A, real estate, restructuring, tax, etc.
+Baker and McKenzie is a multifaceted firm but is mostly specialized in its cross-border works and in tax practice.
+The firm’s expertise also includes capital markets, antitrust, international commercial, and trade, employment, intellectual property, M&A, real estate, restructuring, tax, etc.

 In the framework of their Corporate Social Responsibility, they were the first firm in the world to align their global strategy with the U.N.
 Sustainable Development Goals and one of the first firms to adopt equal pay, to introduce an ethnicity staff network in Australia and in June 2019, they were the first global law firm to employ 40:40:20 gender diversity objectives.
-The firm has an Associate Training Program, which helps the associates in gaining an insight into the firm's global work.
-One of the notable cases dealt by them includes that of Marriott, which is one of the world's largest hotel group in which they helped the client to manage a casino hotel in Madrid for the very first time for a period of 20 years.
+The firm has an Associate Training Program, which helps the associates in gaining an insight into the firm’s global work.
+One of the notable cases dealt with by them includes that of Marriott, which is one of the world’s largest hotel groups in which they helped the client to manage a casino hotel in Madrid for the very first time for a period of 20 years.

 - Skadden, Arps, Slate, Meagher and Flom